OleVik/grav-theme-scholar/README.md

 ### Version 3.0.0 and higher

-This major-version update targets compatibility with Grav Core 1.7, but also updates some internals.
+This major-version update targets compatibility with Grav Core 1.7, and also updates and changes some internals.

 ### Grav Package Manager